anima-wg/constrained-6tisch-anima-dtls-join-proxy/draft-vanderstok-anima-constrained-join-proxy.md

 This specification registers a new Resource Type (rt=) Link Target Attributes in the "Resource Type (rt=) Link Target Attribute Values" subregistry under the "Constrained RESTful Environments (CoRE) Parameters" registry.

       rt="brski-proxy".
-This EST resource is used to query and return the supported EST resource of a join-proxy placed between Pledge and EST server.
+This EST resource is used to query and return the supported EST resource of a Join Proxy placed between Pledge and EST server.